Hostile Takeover

 That did it.
 Fear and concern warred for expression.
 They melded into purple dismay.
 “J, was I being too–”

-Suddenly closer, J’s words were breath against Uzi’s lips.
+Suddenly closer, J’s words were smoky breath against Uzi’s lips.
 “Shush.
 Your antics aren’t offensive, simply amusing.
-You are terrible prey, but when you struggle, you might be the best I’ve had.
-Keep struggling.
+You are awful prey, but when you struggle, you might be the best I’ve had.
+Keep. struggling.

 “Okay, that’s um, intense.
-And I thought V was the sadistic one.”
+I thought V was the sadistic one.”

 “Okay.”
 Uzi narrowed her eyes.
 “You want a fight?”